cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 So for example:

 - If you want to stage an application with **a single instance using 2 GB of memory**, you must have at least **2 GB** of memory left in your memory quota
-- If you want to stage an application with **2 instances each using 1 GB of memory**, you must have at leaset **1 GB** of memory left in your memory quota
+- If you want to stage an application with **2 instances each using 1 GB of memory**, you must have at least **1 GB** of memory left in your memory quota
 - If you want to stage an application with anything **less than 1 GB of memory per instance**, staging should always succeed

 Even if staging for an application succeeds, **the total amount of memory used by all application instance(s) still cannot exceed the memory quota otherwise deployment will fail**.